 Founded in 2005, MEDLIFE works in undeveloped communities in Latin American and Africa to provide medicine, education and other community needs.

-You will learn about balance in ecology and help to plant indigenous trees.
-We also work in the ranch’s garden where we plant seeds.
+You will learn about the giant tortoise habitat, balance in ecology and help to plant indigenous trees.

 About Rancho Primicias

 The goal of the Rancho Primicias Reforestation Project is to reforest the natural habitat of the Giant Tortoise as well as the endemic species of Darwin Finch.